 If you have never tried smoking hotdogs then you are in for a real treat!
 We take it a few steps further and spiral-cut the hotdogs and add some seasoning but you will love them either way.

-If you ever try these spiral cut, seasoned with my rub and then smoked for an hour in the smoker, you will understand why I might decided to do an entire newsletter on something as simple as a smoked hotdog.
+If you decide to try these spiral cut, seasoned with my original rub and then smoked for an hour in the smoker, you will understand why I decided to do an entire newsletter on something as simple as a smoked hotdog.

 Here’s what you’ll need

 How to Prepare